-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of Florida State University Research Foundation, Inc. as of June 30, 2016 and 2015, and the respective changes in its net position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Florida State University Research Foundation, Inc. as of June 30, 2017 and 2016, and the changes in its financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.